 If you have an idea about a dream business you would like to run, you will also need to work out a way to finance it.

 The funds needed will vary depending on the type of business.
-However, most businesses need money to buy equipment and stock; to establish premises and cover marketing costs.
+However, most businesses need money to buy equipment and stock; establish premises, and cover marketing costs.

 These are costs that will be incurred even before you start trading.
-Afterwards, you will need a reserve of money to pay the bills, buy new stock and generally keep the business running.
+Afterward, you will need a reserve of money to pay the bills, buy new stock, and generally keep the business running.